Loic-LEROY/PolyMartian/Loïc's Reports/Session 03.md

 > Interactive preview of the 3D printed parts.

 ## Laser cutting
 During this session, I laser cutted the main frame panels.
 I cutted them in 3.5mm acrylic as it is easier to work on after it as been cutted and because it does not burn so I don't have to clean the burnt edges.
-More over, it does not smell smoke as much as wood does.
+Moreover, it does not smell smoke as much as wood does.
 Here are the ```.svg``` files I used to cut the panels.

 <img src="./src/session_03/plaque dessous.svg" width="400"> <img src="./src/session_03/plaque dessus.svg" width="400">